 A safe arrival program is another manifestation of how we provide a safe and welcoming environment.
 Attendance is taken twice daily, immediately following the opening exercises each morning or afternoon to ensure that all children are safe and under adult supervision.
 If parents cannot be reached at home, they are contacted at their workplace to ascertain the reason for absence.
 We encourage parents to always contact the school when their children are going to be away.

 The general congruence of programs with Ministry of Education and Board guidelines is demonstrated in teachers' long-range and daily plans.
 The teaching/learning strategies designed to meet the individual needs of pupils and exceptional students are varied to ensure success.
 Much reassurance is given to those students who show signs of insecurity.

-Children are rewarded with a multitude of things depending on what works best for each child - these vary from “stickers”, to “activity” time, to “helping” others - students or teachers, etc. Students are given more responsibilities such as office helpers, monitors, prayer leaders, etc. as acknowledgment of their efforts and needs.
+Children are rewarded with a multitude of things depending on what works best for each child - these vary from stickers, to activity time, to helping others - students or teachers, etc. Students are given more responsibilities such as office helpers, monitors, or prayer leaders as acknowledgment of their efforts and needs.

 Teachers work together to modify programs for those students who need modifications, whether they be gifted or developmentally delayed.
 Pupil education plans outline specific modifications and strategies to ensure students' success.

 Curriculum initiatives are a direct result of a desire to accommodate students learning needs.
 They are the focus when modifications are made.
 The provincial standards will be used to determine the level of success.